j5shi/SourceInsightMacroCollection/README.md

 Source Insight Macro Collection
 ===============================

-A collection of Source Insight macros.
+A collection of Source Insight macros which make coding easier and more enjoyable.

+It tends to be an example of developing your own macros, that's why there's not much macros in it.

 ## Installation